CoffeeIO/TypesetBot/README.md

 ### Commercial license

 If you want to use TypesetBot to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase a Flickity Commercial License at [coffeeio.com](http://coffeeio.com/)
+Purchase a TypesetBot Commercial License at [coffeeio.com](https://coffeeio.com/typesetbot/license)

 ### Open source license